Why is Partnership Gwinnett conducting this Contest?

 Can I submit materials in addition to the entry documents listed on this website?

 No, sorry.
 We know you’re proud of your marketing materials, and you should be.
 But, this contest is about the thoroughness of your plan.
 Your other materials will not be considered during the evaluation of your submissions.
-Brochures, folders, flyers, photographs, and the like will not be shown to the evaluators.
+Brochures, folders, flyers, photographs, and the like will not be shown to the judges.
 Only the entry documents listed on this website will be reviewed.